We are funded by MRC, BBSRC, EMBO, British Council, Newton Bhabha, Erasmus and Wellcome Trust.

 The research in the group has undertaken genome wide functional studies using rodent malaria model P. berghei to understand parasite developmental biology and the crucial novel molecules that are part of the signalling cascades, cell division, polarity during parasite development.

 Major projects undertaken in the group are:

-Understanding molecular mechanism regulating unusual cell division in malaria parasite
+1. Understanding molecular mechanism regulating unusual cell division and cell polarity in malaria parasite

-Reversible phosphorylation and sexual development in malaria parasite
+2. Reversible phoshorylation and parasite development in malaria parasite